Header Image 1

 • Become confident and creative users of information and communication technology.

-By the end of key stage 3, students will learn at least two programming languages of which at least one will be a text based programming language.
+By the end of key stage 3, students will have had in depth experience of at least two programming languages, of which at least one will be a text based programming language.

 Key Stage 4